ritikachavan/Adapt/README.md

 Corrections remain traceable and reviewable.

+💡 Human judgment becomes reusable institutional memory.

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━
 💬 11.
 ASK ADAPT
 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

 Ask ADAPT provides a natural-language interface over the financial records.

 A user can ask questions about the current reconciliation dataset.